Kerala Crime Files

 Kerala Crime Files is an Indian Malayalam-language crime drama streaming television series directed by Ahammed Khabeer and written by Ashiq Aimar starring Aju Varghese and Lal in lead roles.
 The series was released on JioHotstar.
 The first season Kerala Crime Files - Shiju, Parayil Veedu, Neendakara was released on 23 June 2023.
 The second season Kerala Crime Files 2 - The Search for CPO Ambili Raju released on 20 June 2025.
+The second season serves as the second installment of Bahul Ramesh's Animal Trilogy preceded by Kishkindha Kaandam (2024) and followed by Eko (2025).
+The third season of the series is in development.

 Plot

 Season 1

 A team of six policemen led by Sub-Inspector Manoj is on a chase to solve a murder in a suburban lodge room, with just one clue - a fake address, Shiju, Parayil Veedu, Neendakara, from a lodge register.

 This story takes place in 2011.
 It all begins when the receptionist at a local lodge discovers the dead body of a sex worker in one of the rooms.
 Circle Inspector Kurian Avaran (Lal) and Sub-inspector Manoj Sreedharan (Aju Varghese) from the Ernakulam North Police Station lead a team of five police officers who are determined to catch the person responsible.
 But their only clues are a name, "Shiju," and a fake address, "Parayil Veedu, Neendakara," given by the suspect at the lodge.